Undergraduate Ecological Careers Conference

 Undergraduate Summer School

-Drawing on the success of the Undergraduate Summer School in Malham FSC centre in 2016, the Summer School for 2017 will be held at Dale Fort FSC centre in July.
+Summer School 2017 was held at Dale Fort FSC centre in July.
+In 2018 the BES will be heading back to Malham Tarn.
 The school is aimed at undergraduates who are either in their 1st year at an English, Welsh or Irish (NI and Ireland) institution or in their 2nd year at a Scottish institution.

 The Undergraduate Summer School is a jam packed five-day whirlwind tour of ecology full of lectures, excursions, lab work and tutorials.
 It provides an excellent opportunity to experience the breadth of ecology and network with professionals and peers.